 Because this is a 4-unit course, students can expect to spend a minimum of twelve hours per week preparing for and attending classes and completing course assignments.
-This course will have integrated into the syllabus the following 1-unit enhancement:

-➤ Increased course content and/or collateral readings:
+Integrated into the syllabus are 1) increased course content and/or collateral readings and 2) higher-level critical thinking exercises.